 When to Use Hydrogen Peroxide?

-You can use hydrogen peroxide on its own or in combination with Borax.
-Borax is a white chalky mineral that is commonly used as a household cleaner.
 When using hydrogen peroxide on cloth diapers, they should be clean.
 This is because you are primarily using it to remove stains and build-up, not to wash soiled diapers.

 Hydrogen peroxide and borax combined are an excellent choice when laundering cloth diapers to rid them of yeast or fungal infections like mold.